 PF_offset: offset used for PF determination

+UE_ID:

+If an eDRX cycle is configured by RRC or upper layers:

+- 5G-S-TMSI mod 4096

+else:

-UE_ID: 5G-S-TMSI mod 1024
+- 5G-S-TMSI mod 1024

+Editor's note: FFS which formula to apply if IDLE eDRX is configured by the upper layers but esDRX is not supported in the cell.

 Parameters Ns, nAndPagingFrameOffset, nrofPDCCH-MonitoringOccasionPerSSB-InPO, and the length of default DRX Cycle are signaled in SIB1.
 The values of N and PF_offset are derived from the parameter nAndPagingFrameOffset as defined in TS 38.331 [3].
 The parameter first-PDCCH-MonitoringOccasionOfPO is signalled in SIB1 for paging in initial DL BWP.
 For paging in a DL BWP other than the initial DL BWP, the parameter first-PDCCH-MonitoringOccasionOfPO is signaled in the corresponding BWP configuration.